|

 remains an important principle as technology changes out lives in

+unprecedented ways.
 The first reading is by

 Harvard law Professor Lawrence Tribe and entitled "The Constitution